Aside from protection from HIV, will PrEP protect me from getting other sexually transmitted infections (STIs)?

 Condoms may offer added protection from HIV transmission and also reduce the risk of acquiring other STIs such as chlamydia, syphilis, herpes type 2 and gonorrhea.

-Studies show that of guys using both PrEP and condoms, anxiety about having sex safely is significantly reduced.
+Studies show that of people using both PrEP and condoms, anxiety about having sex safely is significantly reduced.
 This can mean more enjoyable sex.

 Why do I need PrEP if we can use condoms?